Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts: Consequences

+Speech by Putin

-Russian president Vladimir Putin delivered a 37-minute long speech to both chambers of the Russian parliament about the annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts into Russia.
+Russian president Vladimir Putin delivered a 37-minute-long speech to both chambers of the Russian parliament about the annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts into Russia.
 He spoke in the St. George Hall of the Grand Kremlin Palace in the Moscow Kremlin.
 The tone of the speech was strongly anti-American and anti-Western, to the point where observers described it as his most anti-Western speech to date.

-Following the results of recent referendums on the annexation of occupied territories of Ukraine by Russia – which were condemned as shams by independent observers and the international community – Putin said that it was the "will of millions of people" in these territories to become part of Russia and to become Russian citizens "forever".
+Following the results of recent referendums on the annexation of occupied territories of Ukraine by Russia—which were condemned as shams by independent observers and the international community—Putin said that it was the "will of millions of people" in these territories to become part of Russia and to become Russian citizens "forever".
 He cited Article 1 of the UN charter as justification for his claims.